benjaminpfleghaar/talea/README.md

 ## Features

 -   **AI-Powered Stories:** Generate personalized stories using ChatGPT
--   **Customizable Settings:** Tailor stories by age, gender, and symptoms
+-   **Customizable Settings:** Tailor stories by age, gender and symptoms
 -   **Story Themes:** Choose from a variety of themes and scenarios

 ## Technologies